-- 1. Applies to retirement system members who return on or after July 1, 2017 to active service covered by the system from which they retired. - If the member works more than 480 hours in a calendar year and accumulates less than 5 years of service credit before terminating again, the member: - Is not awarded service credit for the period of reemployment; - Is refunded the accumulated contributions associated with the period of reemployment; - Starting the first month following termination of service, receives the same retirement benefit previously paid to the member; and - Does not accrue post-retirement benefit adjustments during the term of reemployment but receives a Guaranteed Annual Benefit Adjustment (GABA) in January immediately following second retirement. - 3.
-If the member works more than 480 hours in a calendar year and accumulates at least 5 years of service credit before terminating again, the member: - Is awarded service credit for the period of reemployment; - Starting the first month following termination of service, receives: - I. The same retirement benefit previously paid to the member, and - II.
-A second retirement benefit for the period of reemployment calculated based on the laws in effect as of the member's rehire date; and - Does not accrue post-retirement benefit adjustments during the term of reemployment but receives a GABA: I. On the initial retirement benefit in January immediately following second retirement, and - II.
+- is not awarded service credit for the period of reemployment; - is refunded the accumulated contributions associated with the period of reemployment; - starting the first month following termination of service, receives the same retirement benefit previously paid to the member; and - does not accrue post-retirement benefit adjustments during the term of reemployment but receives a Guaranteed Annual Benefit Adjustment (GABA) in January immediately following second retirement. - 3.
+If the member works more than 480 hours in a calendar year and accumulates at least 5 years of service credit before terminating again, the member: - Is awarded service credit for the period of reemployment; - Starting the first month following termination of service, receives: - I. The same retirement benefit previously paid to the member, and - A second retirement benefit for the period of reemployment calculated based on the laws in effect as of the member's rehire date; and - Does not accrue post-retirement benefit adjustments during the term of reemployment but receives a GABA: I. On the initial retirement benefit in January immediately following second retirement, and - II.
 On the second retirement benefit starting in January after receiving that benefit for at least 12 months. - 4.
 A member who returns to covered service is not eligible for a disability benefit.